The Best Baby Pacifiers to Help Infants Learn to Self-Soothe

-The decision on whether or not to give your baby a pacifier is often hotly debated (sometimes even within the same family).
+The best pacifiers can be sanity savers for parents, helping babies learn to self-soothe and fall asleep faster.
+But the decision on whether or not to give your baby a pacifier is often hotly debated (sometimes even within the same family).
 But we’re assuming if you’re reading this, you’ve landed on Team Paci, which by the way, isn’t a bad place to be (some experts think they may even decrease SIDS risk).
-It’s important to use a pacifier safely, and the American Academy of Pediatrics offers the following tips on how to do so:

 - Look for pacifiers that can’t break into multiple pieces, such as those made from a single piece of plastic.